Taxation in Cyprus

+Corporate taxes are levied at a rate of 15%, following the 2025 Cyprus Tax Reform which aligned Cyprus with the OECD global minimum tax initiative.

 2025 Cyprus Tax Reform

 The 2025 Cyprus Tax Reform represents a major overhaul of the country’s tax system, introducing significant changes to corporate and personal taxation, dividend rules, and economic substance requirements.
 The corporate tax rate will increase from 12.5% to 15%, aligning Cyprus with the OECD’s global minimum tax initiative.
 The reform abolishes the Deemed Dividend Distribution (DDD) rules, reduces the Special Defence Contribution (SDC) tax on dividends for Cyprus-domiciled individuals from 17% to 5%, and strengthens economic substance requirements to prevent tax avoidance.
 Additionally, new incentives for green and digital investments have been introduced, along with adjustments to personal income tax brackets.
 These changes aim to modernize Cyprus’ tax regime, ensuring compliance with international standards while maintaining its appeal as a business-friendly jurisdiction.